 Allstate is a defendant in a class action lawsuit in Montana state court challenging aspects of its claim handling practices in Montana.
 The plaintiff alleges that the Company adjusts claims made by individuals who do not have attorneys in a manner that unfairly resulted in lower payments compared to claimants who were represented by attorneys.
 In January 2012, the court certified a class of Montana claimants who were not represented by attorneys with respect to the resolution of auto accident claims.
 The court certified the class to cover an indefinite period that commences in the mid-1990's.
 The certified claims include claims for declaratory judgment, injunctive relief and punitive damages in an unspecified amount.
 Injunctive relief may include a claim process by which unrepresented claimants could request that their claims be readjusted.
 No compensatory damages are sought on behalf of the class.
 The Company appealed the order certifying the class.
 In August 2013, the Montana Supreme Court affirmed in part, and reversed in part, the lower court's order granting plaintiff's motion for class certification and remanded the case for trial.
 The Company petitioned for rehearing of the Montana Supreme Court's decision, which the Court denied.
-In January 2014, the Company timely filed a petition for a writ of certiorari with the U.S. Supreme Court seeking review of the Montana Supreme Court's decision.
-On May 5, 2014, the U.S. Supreme Court denied the petition for a writ of certiorari.
+In January 2014, the Company timely filed a petition for a writ of certiorari.
 The case continued in Montana state court.
 The state trial court scheduled trial for November, 2016 and ordered the parties to mediation by May 15, 2015.
 On June 15, 2015, the Montana District Court preliminarily approved a settlement of this class action.
-A final settlement hearing is scheduled to be held September 22, 2015.
+The Court entered its final approval to the settlement on September 22, 2015.
 The costs associated with the settlement are not expected to be material.